osrf-migration/vrx-wiki/tutorials/SystemSetupDocker.md

     * To use the default Docker runtime (no Nvidia):

-            $ ./run.bash osrf/vmrc
+            $ ./run.bash osrf/vmrc:current

     * For the nvidia runtime, use the -n flag:

-            $ ./run.bash -n osrf/vmrc_nvidia
+            $ ./run.bash -n osrf/vmrc:nvidia_current

-* Alternately, if you built your own local Docker container using the instructions in the previous step:
+* Alternately, if you built your own local Docker container using the instructions in the previous step...

-    * The following will run your local image using the default runtime
+    * the following will run your local image using the default runtime:

             $ ./run.bash vmrc

-    * Or you can add the -n flag to use the nvidia runtime:
+    * or you can add the -n flag to use the nvidia runtime:

             $ ./run.bash -n vmrc